University of Southern California: Campus

-The University Park campus is in the University Park district of Los Angeles, 2 mi southwest of downtown Los Angeles.
-The campus's boundaries are Jefferson Boulevard on the north and northeast, Figueroa Street on the southeast, Exposition Boulevard on the south, and Vermont Avenue on the west.
+The main campus is in the University Park neighborhood of Los Angeles, 2 mi southwest of downtown Los Angeles.
+Located off exit 20B of Interstate 110, the campus's boundaries are Jefferson Boulevard on the north and northeast, Figueroa Street on the southeast, Exposition Boulevard on the south, and Vermont Avenue on the west.
 Since the 1960s, through-campus vehicle traffic has been either severely restricted or entirely prohibited on some thoroughfares.
 The University Park campus is within walking distance to Los Angeles landmarks such as the Shrine Auditorium and Los Angeles Memorial Coliseum, which is operated and managed by the university.
 Most buildings are in the Romanesque Revival style, although some dormitories, engineering buildings, and physical sciences labs are of various Modernist styles (especially two large Brutalist dormitories at the campus's northern edge) that sharply contrast with the predominantly red-brick campus.
 Widney Alumni House, built in 1880, is the oldest university building in Southern California.
-In recent years the campus has been renovated to remove the vestiges of old roads and replace them with traditional university quads and gardens.
 The historic portion of the main campus was listed on the National Register of Historic Places in 2015.

 Besides its main campus at University Park, USC also operates the Health Sciences Campus about 2 mi northeast of downtown.
 In addition, the Children's Hospital Los Angeles is staffed by USC faculty from the Keck School of Medicine, and is often referred to as USC's third campus.
 USC also operates an Orange County center in Irvine for business, pharmacy, social work, and education, and the Information Sciences Institute, with centers in Arlington, Virginia, and Marina del Rey.
 For its science students, USC operates the Wrigley Institute for Environmental Studies on Catalina Island just 20 mi off the coast of Los Angeles, and home to the Philip K. Wrigley Marine Science Center.